-- Community is designated as a Nationally-Accredited Main Street Organization (10 points) - The district is listed on the Indiana or National Register of Historic Places (5 points) - Documentation of active and continued involvement in the application and project by the Main Street organization (10 points) - The Main Street Organization has a long-term Strategic Plan.
-(Maximum of 5 points) - The Main Street Organization has a sustainability/fundraising plan in place.
-(Maximum of 5 points) - For streetscape projects: - The project has unique design elements or is part of a community branding effort.
-(Maximum of 15 points) - For façade projects: - Up to 15 points can be awarded for projects that have a lower density.
-Density is calculated as the Linear Feet (LF) of all the facades in the project divided by the total Linear Feet (LF) of building frontage within the project area.
-Points are awarded as follows: - 0 points Less than 30% - 5 points 30%-40% - 10 points 40%-50% - 15 points More than 50%
+- Community is designated as a Nationally Accredited Main Street Organization (10 points) - The district is listed on the Indiana or National Register of Historic Places (10 points) - Documentation of active and continued involvement in the application and project by the Main Street organization (10 points) - The Main Street Organization has a long-term Strategic Plan.
+(Maximum of 10 points) - The Main Street Organization has a sustainability/fundraising plan in place.
+(Maximum of 10 points)

-Wastewater Drinking Water (WDW) & Stormwater Improvement Program (SIP)
+Water Improvement Program (WIP)

-- Financial Gap A maximum of 10 points per each \$1 in the financial gap.
-The result of the OCRA Gap Calculation Worksheet is the amount that your Community would have to increase the monthly utility rate charged to each customer without grant assistance.
+- Financial Gap A maximum of 10 points per each \$1 in financial gap.
+The result of the OCRA Gap Calculation Worksheet is the amount that your community would have to increase the monthly utility rate charged to each customer without grant assistance.
 This is the "gap," which is the amount by which grant funds will reduce or "buy down" your utility rates.
-This amount added to the actual rates anticipated with OCRA grant funds will give you the rates needed "without OCRA grant funds."
-(Maximum 10 points) - Green Infrastructure 15 points for the inclusion of green infrastructure elements in the project.
-(Maximum of 15 points) - Project Sustainability A maximum of 25 points for the establishment of or documentation of the existing combined utility rate for the ongoing operation and maintenance activities of the wastewater, drinking water, and/or stormwater systems.
+This amount added to the actual rates anticipated with OCRA grant funds will give you the rates needed "without OCRA grant funds".
+(Maximum 10 points) - • - Project Sustainability A maximum of 25 points for the establishment of, or documentation of existing wastewater or drinking water utility rate for the ongoing operation and maintenance activities of the wastewater or drinking water system.

-0 points - Less than \$35 combined user rates
+0 points - Less than \$40 combined user rates

-10 points - \$35-\$65 combined user rates
+10 points - \$40-\$70 combined user rates

-25 points - More than \$65 combined user rates
+25 points - More than \$70 combined user rates

-BONUS POINTS:
+BONUS POINTS POLICY: